I covered a bunch of unix command line tricks in my previous blog post: Useful unix tricks. Here are some more.

 By default, mkdir will only create a top level folder.
-So the following
+So the following command will fail:

-% mkdir some/nested/folder mkdir: cannot create directory `some/nested/folder': No such file or directory
+mkdir: cannot create directory `some/nested/folder': No such file or directory

-However, if you pass the -p parameter, mkdir will create all of the
+However, if you pass the -p parameter, mkdir will create all of the nested directories.

 % mkdir -p some/nested/folder